MichaeltheCoder7/OML_GPT/README.md

 ## Branches

 The `master` branch is the main branch used for releases.
 Other branches can be created.
 For example, a branch called `gh-pages` is often used to create a website for the repository (for more information check this [link](https://pages.github.com/)).
 Other branches can be created to address the issues of the repository, one branch per issue (called an `issue` branch).
-Such branches can then be used to create pull requests, where they get peer reviewed and eventually merged into the `master` branch.
+Such branches can then be used to create pull requests, where they get peer-reviewed and eventually merged into the `master` branch.
 For more information on branches, check this [link](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-branches).

 ## Pull Requests

 A [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests) is a request to merge commits from one branch to another branch.
 This is typically used to merge commits from an `issue` branch into the `master` branch.
-A pull request is how the process of peer review is carried.
+A pull request is how the process of peer review is carried out.
 Reviewers can comment on the code changes to show approval or request changes (which will need to be addressed by additional commits to the `issue` branch).
 When a CI pipeline is configured for a repository (see below), it will run on any `issue` branch that is part of a pull request.
 When the peer review process has concluded, the new commits can merged into the `master` branch.
-The recommended merge option is `Squash and merge`, (i.e., squash all commits into a single commit), since it makes the repository's history simple and linear.
+The recommended merge option is `Squash and merge`, (i.e., squash all commits into a single commit) since it makes the repository's history simple and linear.

 ## Tags